 For the last year, I've seen various people post videos and pictures of purple-hued desserts.
-It wasn't subtly hued either.
-It was a very in-your-face type of purple.
-Those confections weren't all artificially colored.
-Nope, they were made with from a tuber called Ube.
-Now Trader Joe's has hopped on the Ube train with their new Ube Ice Cream.
+And now Trader Joe's Ube Ice Cream is available for a limited time Those confections weren't all artificially colored.
+Nope, they were made from a tuber called Ube.

 Now, this isn't a comparison between brands of any sort.
 I've only seen maybe another brand or two of ube flavor on shelves at my local H-Mart.